Available with Standard or Advanced license.

 - In the Table Of Contents window, make only the Tax Parcels layer selectable.

 - Turn off the visibility of the Lots and Units layer.

 - Search for the parent parcel that will be divided.

 Select parent parcel

 - Start an edit session and use the Select Parcel Features tool on the Parcel Editing toolbar to select the parcel you want to divide.

 Divide parent parcel

-- Right-click the leftmost line of the selected parcel and click Parcel Division.
+- Right-click near the parcel line that you wish to use as the split line and click Parcel Division.

-- On the Parcel Division dialog box, leave the Plan set to the system default <map> plan.
+- On the Parcel Division dialog box, click Plan to set the plan for the new parcels.

-- Click Template to open the Select Feature Template dialog box and choose the Tax Parcels feature template for the new split parcels.
+- Click Template to open the Select Feature Template dialog box and choose the feature template for the new split parcels.